Module 2: The Consumption of Information

 is another (103).

+In other words, it is one thing to acknowledge the truth, but quite another to expect wholesale acceptance of that truth by people who are made uncomfortable by it.
 As this example illustrates, the representations and institutions of culture are informed by people, just as people are dependent on them to be informed.
 Culture spreads while reinforcing itself, and people become less inclined to critically examine or challenge popular narratives or beliefs.
 Thus, people may resist messages that go against the grain of what they already believe to be an important part of their culture.
 The past and present are rife with examples of this exact phenomenon,and the lessons for the student of information literacy are that culture resists critical inquiry from within itself and that people are all part of one culture or another and need to recognize that they are infused with biases, dispositions, beliefs, and ideas that seem as natural to themselves as their very skin.
 Information literacy at the very least asks people to be aware of their own biases.

 Another source for people’s cultures and worldviews is found in their political beliefs.
 Studies such as Oxley et al.’s Political Attitudes Vary with Physiological Traits (2008) and Dodd et al.’s The Political Left Roll with the Good and the Political Right Confronts the Bad: Connecting Physiology and Cognition to Preferences (2012) both found that there were correlations between physiology and politics.
 Oxley et al found that higher physiological reactions to sudden noises and threatening visual images were linked to approval of military spending, capital punishment, and patriotism, while those with lower physical sensitivities were more likely to support gun control, pacifism, and other core “leftist” stances.
 For its part, Dodd et al. found that people who dwelled on aversive stimuli tended to be right leaning, while those who sought out greater exposure to pleasing stimuli tended to be left leaning.
 In that sense, these political beliefs are somewhat akin to heuristics, because they are internal guides which encourage decision-making along particular and entrenched lines.
 Thus, it can be said that political beliefs may predispose people to accept one line of evidence over another, to embrace one policy decision and shun another, to filter decisions through the frame of their partisanship.
 At the very least these aspects of culture make for a divided citizenry unable to ever get to the bottom of why they disagree with one another.
 At their worst they contribute to intractable gridlock and inaction on issues of vital public importance.